 In caring for your baby, we will do as you ask.
 When you first come to our baby room we will ask you to spend some time with us to help us to understand your baby’s routine and needs.
 We will gently integrate your baby’s routine into our nursery day.
 Your baby’s day will be filled with toys, messy play, exploration, talk, music, walks and hugs.
 Gradually, we will work with you to wean your baby onto a varied menu of homemade food.
 Finally, when babies are tired, they are encouraged to sleep in our cosy cots.

 Toddler aged children are cared for in rooms which are spacious and exciting, designed to encourage your child’s growing confidence, independence and increasing mobility.
 Nursery days are filled with painting, chalking, cutting, sticking, water and sand play.
 Every day sees a different messy play activity using a huge variety of everyday materials.

 In our nurseries we follow the Early Years Foundation Stage Framework which recognises the importance of development and learning at this stage.
 The nursery day becomes more structured with the emphasis on language, learning through play, the acquisition of life and social skills and interaction with others.

 Our nursery pre-school rooms are designed to be a children’s world.
 The room layout, play areas, resources and activities ensure that children have continuous access to whatever they need to support and extend their learning experience.

 In the pre-school rooms, imaginative play remains the main vehicle for learning.
 Favourite activities from the Toddler Room are still found.
-Children will also enjoy early reading and maths tasks, mark making, construction, baking, ICT, exercise and dance.
+Children will also enjoy early reading and maths tasks, mark making, construction, baking, exercise and dance.